“Two people are alley cats; we have an unhappy cat

 It's not that the heat is particularly enjoyable, causing me to sweat profusely in clothes that still have to cling uncomfortably to me for the rest of the day.
 Nor is it purely the fact that I despise the cold, so much so that when summer's swelter comes around, I can't in good conscience allow myself to slip into ingratitude for the seasonal reprieve.
 It's simply the feeling I get when that stifling air rolls in, when even the ordinarily welcome breeze is conspiring with the devil to offer no soothing relief, that I am in a time of infinite possibility.
 It's a deep-seated reaction, lingering from those carefree years when with that oppressive weather tagged along unparalleled liberty.

 It’s tempting for me try to pin the blame on this involuntary emotion welling up, rising from the depths of childhood nostalgia, for coercing me into believing it would be anything but a shockingly inappropriate idea at best to undertake a cross-country road trip alone with a girl who I'd met mere weeks before, willfully waving aside the distress such a decision would rightfully engender in my relationship with my extant significant other, who had remained back at home while I completed my degree a few hours away.

 Northeastern Ohio to El Paso, Texas.
 Nearly 2,000 miles of nothing but the results of the great American experiment, marinating in its vast petri dish for going on two and a half centuries.
-Not the kind of effort not many people would be sanguine about having to endure on their own, I equivocated, weakly scrambling to hide behind a disfigured mask of dubiously chivalrous intentions.
+The kind of effort not many people would be sanguine about having to endure on their own, I equivocated, weakly scrambling to hide behind a disfigured mask of dubiously chivalrous intentions.